jtoom4SO/so4t_api_import/README.md

 As the script runs, it will update the terminal window with the tasks it performs.

-## Advanced Usage
+## Advanced Usage: User Impersonation (Legacy Feature)

-For Enterprise customers, there's an advanced ability to impersonate users for the purposes of appropriately attributing imported content to specific users.
-Documentation of the functionality can be found here: https://support.stackenterprise.co/support/solutions/articles/22000245133-service-keys-identity-delegation-and-impersonation#impersonation
+**Important Note:** The user impersonation functionality is a legacy feature primarily intended for specific, complex content migration scenarios.
+Its use is generally **discouraged** for ongoing operations due to its advanced nature and potential complexities.

+If you believe you require user impersonation for your specific import needs:

-Impersonation functionality is not enabled by default and requires opening a ticket with support@stackoverflow.com.
-It also requires a user account with admin privileges to configure impersonation and use this API script's impersonation functionality.
+* This functionality is not enabled by default and **requires opening a ticket with enterprise-support@stackoverflow.com to discuss your specific use case and enable it.**
+* It also requires a [service application](#user-applications-vs-service-applications) (owner set to Community user) with admin privileges to configure and use this API script's impersonation functionality.

-Adding the `--impersonate` argument to the basic usage of the script allows you to leverage the impersonation functionality.
+* Adding the `--impersonate` argument to the basic usage of the script allows you to leverage this functionality.
 You'll need to use an impersonation CSV format, which includes additional columns for the account IDs of the users to impersonate.
 Please see the [CSV Templates](https://github.com/StackExchange/so4t_api_import/tree/main/CSV%20Templates) directory and use a template with the 'impersonation' prefix.

 ## Known limitations and considerations